IBM somehow crammed data into a single atom

-In the never-ending quest to improve computing technology, IBM has just taken a big step smaller: technology that stores data on a single atom.
+In the never-ending quest to improve computing technology, IBM has just taken a big step smaller: It's found a way to store data on a single atom.

 How much more densely?
 Today, you can fit your personal music library into a storage device the size of a penny.
 With IBM's technique, you could fit Apple's entire music catalog of 26 million songs onto the same area, Big Blue said.